Edit on GitHub

 $ sudo apt install ros-noetic-cv-camera

-3. Install additional dependent packages on Remote PC.
+3. Install additional required packages on Remote PC.

 $ sudo apt install ros-noetic-image-transport ros-noetic-image-transport-plugins ros-noetic-cv-bridge ros-noetic-vision-opencv python3-opencv libopencv-dev ros-noetic-image-proc ros-noetic-cv-camera ros-noetic-camera-calibration